diggudg/polestar-telemetry/docs/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for details.

 **Copyright (c) 2025 Digvijay Singh <diggudg@gmail.com>**

-Original project by Kinn Coelho Juliao <kinncj@gmail.com> — credit to the original author for the foundation of this project.

 ---